FarFar-Tech/Land-Cover-Classification_using_Foundation_Models/README.md

 ## 🧪 Preprocessing Pipeline

-This section describes the preprocessing steps used to prepare satellite imagery and land cover data for training a U-Net model for pixel-wise land cover classification.
+This section describes the preprocessing steps used to prepare satellite imagery and land cover data for the pixel-wise land cover classification task.

 ### 1. 🔹 Load and Normalize Land Cover Classes
 - Land cover metadata is read from `lc.json`, containing: